alfin3/graph-algorithms/README.md

 # graph-algorithms

-Graph algorithms and supporting data structures with a hash table parameter, generic (any type) edge weights, low memory footprint, and general C89/C90 and C99 portability across systems without conditional compilation.
+Graph algorithms and supporting data structures with a hash table parameter, generic vertices and edge weights, low memory footprint, and general C89/C90 and C99 portability.

+The presented approach reflects the perspective that graph problems often reduce to hashing problems, where the topology of a graph informs an optimal hashing method.
+An original approach to in-memory alignment is also provided to enable cache-efficient type generics.

-The presented approach reflects the perspective that graph problems often reduce to hashing problems, where an ordered set of a graph topology, an algorithm, and a hash function maps to a distribution of hash values.
+A graph problem is often reduced to a hashing problem, where an ordered set of a graph topology, an algorithm, and a hash function maps to a distribution of hash values.
 Information about a graph topology can often be obtained from a problem statement and/or the prior knowledge of a domain.
 Additional information, such as the indegree of each vertex in a graph or a subset of vertices, can be stored at the time of graph construction.
 Based on the preliminary data, the provided implementation motivates the development and evaluation of graph-conscious hashing methods.

 It is anticipated that the following examples of graph-conscious hashing methods will be evaluated in the near future: